mongodb/docs-compass/source/includes/starting-compass-paste-string.rst

    .. step:: Name your connection (Optional).

-      Use the name field in the :gui-label:`New Connection`` to enter a name for your connection.
+      Use the name field to enter a name for your connection.
 If you do not specify a name, Compass uses the cluster's hostname as the the connection name.

    .. step:: Choose a color for your connection (Optional).